cloudmesh-community/book/chapters/msg/graphql.md

 GraphQL is data query language developed by Facebook.

-GraphQL allows client to request data they need without thinking about API implementation.
-It makes apps fast and stable because the app has control over data it needs.
-This will also reduce network I/O since only necessary data is getting transfered from server to client.
+GraphQL allows clients to request data they need without thinking about the API implementation.
+It makes application devlopment fast and stable because the application has control over data it needs and format.
+The benefit of Graphql is also to reduce network I/O since only the necessary data is transfered from the server to the client.

-Unlike REST APIs which required loading data from multiple URLs, GraphQL can get all data the app needs in single request.
+Unlike REST APIs which require loading data via multiple URLs, GraphQL can get all data the application needs in single request.
 GraphQL APIs are defined in terms of types and fields.
-Types will help GraphQL to ensure that client only asks for what's possible otherwise it provides clear and helpful errors.
+Types help GraphQL to ensure that client only asks for what is possible and in case of faults provides clear and helpful errors.

 Initially GraphQL was implemented in JavaScript.
-Today there are lots of implementations available of GraphQL in different languages.
-We will explore graphql-python implementation.
-GraphQL official documentation is available at [@graphql-learn]
+Today there are several other implementations in different language available of GraphQLs.
+We will explore the *graphql-python* implementation in this chapter.
+The GraphQL official documentation is available at [@graphql-learn]

 ## GraphQL type system and schema